ZXShady/extra_traits/README.md

 ```

-much more but I can't document it right now such as copy_*,clone_* from [paper](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p1016r0.pdf)
+much more but I can't document it right now such as copy_*,clone_* from [paper](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p1016r0.pdf) and type_list

 is_explicitly_constructible<T,Args...>
 is_implicitly_constructible<T,Args...>